rach0022/mad9135-f20-p1-react-crud-list/README.md

 - [x] Checkbox Input from Materilize-CSS will not display
 - [ ] materlize-css overrides any font families I set, look into this
+- [ ] look into the proper form values being set

+## Branches:

+- IDEA-01 : Switch from imageURL input to a photo upload to base64 encoded string.
+Also create a custom hook, or just use a hook for the form values on change to pass around the base64 string